What your health cover can do for you during COVID-19

 In an evolving situation, it can be hard to stay across the facts.
 So here we answer some key questions you may have about your Hospital and /or Extras cover.
 We also address another hot topic: the cost of your cover – now and in the future.

-It’s also important to know that there are many non-elective surgeries (heart-related, cancer treatment, obstetrics, accidents and more) that are still happening and can be done in a private hospital, with your chosen specialist.
+Even when elective surgeries have been scaled back due to COVID-19, many non-elective surgeries (heart-related, cancer treatment, obstetrics, accidents and more) still happen and can be done in a private hospital, with your chosen specialist.

 When COVID-19’s over there’s likely to be a significant surgery backlog in the public system, making wait times even longer than usual.
 Which is unlikely to be the case in the private system.